ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 6. Under **Container Port**, enter 3000.

-7. Scroll down to **Application**.
-We want to create a new application since this isn't a part of the `simple-guestbook` app.
-Click the **Application** box and select **Create Application**.

-8. Enter "guestbook-app" under **Application Name**.

-9. Leave the rest of the default options and click **Create**.
+7. Leave the rest of the default options and click **Create**.
 Since we gave OpenShift a Dockerfile, it will create a BuildConfig and a Build that will build an image using the Dockerfile, push it to the internal registry, and use that image for a Deployment.

-10. From the **Topology** view, click the `guestbook` Deployment.
+8. From the **Topology** view, click the `guestbook` Deployment.
 In the **Resources** tab, click the Route location to load the guestbook in the browser.
 Notice that the header says "Guestbook - v2" instead of "Guestbook - v1".

-11. From the guestbook in the browser, click the `/info` link beneath the input box.
+9. From the guestbook in the browser, click the `/info` link beneath the input box.
 Notice that it now gives information on Redis since we're no longer using the in-memory datastore.

 But remember that we still need a Watson Tone Analyzer service to complete the application.